The Cost of Working Together

 As organizations grow so too do the substitutes for prices.
 More meetings, approval layers, negotiation cycles, and budget processes.
 These all become more expensive.
 More functions specialize.
 More hierarchy deepens.
 More competing priorities.
 More information gets lost between decision-makers and front-line knowledge.

-This is one dimension of the economic function Harmonizers serve.
-Their goal is to create coordination mechanisms that attempt to fill the gap from missing prices.
-They work across teams and priorities to reveal relative value, align incentives, and pull together distributed information.
+This is one dimension of the economic function harmonizer thinking serves.
+The goal is to create coordination mechanisms that approximate what prices do.
+Working across teams and priorities to reveal relative value, align incentives, and pull together distributed information—without formal pricing systems that would likely create their own problems.

-As Coase explained, companies tend to exist at the boundary where internal transaction costs equal external market costs.
-Harmonizers can extend this boundary.
-They do this by making existing coordination cheaper.
-But also, by designing new internal rules and systems.
-These new systems make coordination possible where it previously wasn’t.
-They reduce transaction costs and they create new capabilities.
+Companies exist at the boundary where internal transaction costs equal external market costs.
+Harmonizer thinking can extend this boundary—not just by making existing coordination cheaper, but by designing new internal rules and systems that make coordination possible where it previously wasn’t.
 The first dimension makes the firm more efficient.
 The second makes the firm more effective.

 The Hidden Costs of Internal Coordination

 Every time departments need to collaborate, they face costs that don’t appear on income statements.
-While the costs are hidden, they have a real impact on effectiveness.
+While the costs are implicit, they have an explicit impact on effectiveness.

 Information costs multiply.
 How long does it take to figure out who owns the customer onboarding process?
 Which team has authority to approve market experiments?
 In a 20-person company, you know who does what.
 In a 200-person company, finding the right person requires asking around.
 In a 2,000-person company, entire directories exist just to solve this search problem.
 People spend time searching for information and expertise in an ever changing closed environment.

 Negotiation costs expand.
 Marketing wants engineering resources for new features.
 Sales wants operations to customize processes for key accounts.
 Customer service wants product changes.
 Engineering wants to reduce technical debt.
 All are valuable.
 None has a price that reveals relative value.
 So, organizations hold endless meetings.
 They create priority maps.
 They escalate to executives.
-And after all this the company can still can make poor allocation decisions.
-Time ends up spent negotiating internal resource use rather than creating value.
+And after all this still can make poor allocation decisions.
+Time ends up spent negotiating internal resource allocation rather than creating value.
+(Economists call this “bargaining costs.”)

 Enforcement costs emerge.
 In markets, contracts and reputation create accountability.
 Inside firms, internal commitments often lack formal enforcement.
 When marketing promises product features, how do you ensure engineering can deliver?
 Internal accountability relies on informal relationships and goodwill.
 These mechanisms can work great in small organizations where everyone knows everyone.
 But, they quickly break down as organizations grow.
 Relationships become more distant.
 Individual reputation effects matter less in larger groups.